reeynier/reeynier.github.io/_posts/Git/2021-11-09-what-is-the-difference-between-git-pull-and-git-fetch.md

 ---
 layout: post
-title:  "What is the Difference Between Git Pull and Git Fetch (Short Answer)"
+title:  "What is the Difference Between Git Pull and Git Fetch"
 categories: [ Git ]
 tags: [ Git Pull]
 similar: [ Git ]